corstian/digital-garden/_blog/2025/The architecture of a simple web application.md

 The architecture of a simple web application
 ====

-Recently I came to appreciate the beautiful el
+Recently I came to appreciate the beautiful elegance of